asutherland/taskolio/README.md

 * Clients:
   * gnome-shell extension reports all your windows to the local node.js server
+  * atom extension reports document/text editors to the local node.js server.
   * vscode extension reports documents/text editors to the local node.js server.
+    * NOTE: This could encounter some bit-rot at some point as I've switched back to atom from vscode.
 * Physical Controllers:
   * Native Instruments Kontrol F1